 VintageNewscast has obtained permission, to republish this article.

 In my day, Barry White was called a Maestro of love.
 With just a mere sound of his voice, he drove almost every woman around the world nuts.
 According to BBC news, from his first international hit, Love’s Theme, in 1973, White expounded on only one topic.
-Songs, such as his theme tune, You’re The First, My Last, My Everything, typically dealt with what he termed “the only subject on planet earth – lurve between fellow human beings”.
-White had not always conducted himself in such a loving way, and the theme of his songs was a long way from his own background Los Angeles’ South Park neighbuorhood, although he was born in Galveston, Texas, on 12 September 1944.
-His brother Darryl was murdered in a clash with a rival gang, and White himself was jailed – at the age of 17 – for stealing $30,000 worth of Cadillac tyres.
+Songs, such as his theme tune, You’re The First, My Last, My Everything, typically dealt with what he termed “the only subject on planet earth – love between fellow human beings”.
+White had not always conducted himself in such a loving way, and the theme of his songs was a long way from his own background Los Angeles’ South Park neighborhood, although he was born in Galveston, Texas, on 12 September 1944.
+His brother Darryl was murdered in a clash with a rival gang, and White himself was jailed – at the age of 17 – for stealing $30,000 worth of Cadillac tires.
 Read more on this story, from BBC News.
-If you would like to purchase some of Barry’s 0.99c oldies, click HERE, to be taken to my 99c music store.

 Albinia Jones, was a wonderful and, talented female blues singer, of the 1940′s era.
 I had a very difficult time trying to find research material on this artist.
 Very little is written about her; she is almost forgotten about.
 This woman had a voice like no other.
 When she sings, she means what she sings.
 It’s almost as the she is talking to you directly, when you hear her music.
 She has performed a few songs with the great Dizzy Gillespie.
 She was a featured performer on an album called “Evil Gal Blues”.
 Which I can’t seem to find either.
 I guess it is out of print most likely.
 You can download her song called, “Give it up daddy”, FREE Click here – Albinia Jones – mp3